 3. A night out you won’t forget

-Katy recommends planning a night at the movies with Secret Cinema (secretcinema.org).
+If you’re looking for cool new things to do in London, Katy recommends planning a night at the movies with Secret Cinema (secretcinema.org).
 It combines both film screenings together with an immersive theatre experience that brings cult classics to life with real time re-enactment.
 Check the dates before you travel, book a ticket and await an email communication.
 The cinema’s follow up emails will provide the ticket buyer with details about their character backstory, costume, location, choice of arrival times as well as a host of videos, articles and news to help get into character before the event.
 Mostly outdoors (so take a jacket!), in travel Zone 3, accessible via the tube.

-It wouldn’t be complete without a final pillar of shopping.
+No London trip would be complete without a final pillar of shopping.
 Whilst Kathy could advocate for Knightsbridge or Bond Street, she recommends two hot-spots where she likes to spend her hard-earned wages.